zer0cache/matic-docs/docs/zkEVM/setup-local-node.md

     * **Currency Symbol:** ETH
 9. Click on **Save**

-You can now interact with your local zkEVM network and sign transactions from your Metamask wallet.
+You can now interact with your local zkEVM network and sign transactions from your MetaMask wallet.